Two days and so much to see in Chicago, Chicago!

 Lake Michigan

-After we descended from the heights, we hopped back on our bus (they leave the designated spots every 30 minutes) to head towards the Chicago River.
+After we descended from the heights, we hopped back on our bus (they leave the designated spots every 30 minutes) and headed toward the Chicago River.
 We made it just in time to board the First Lady of Chicago Architectural River Tour.
-It was a freezing cold night but many braved the temperature and wind of the upper deck where a docent from the historical society provided a 90-minute overview of the Chicago skyline which was resplendent on the November evening.
+It was a freezing-cold night, but many braved the wind and the upper deck, where a docent from the historical society offered a 90-minute overview of the Chicago skyline, resplendent on the November evening.
 This is the way to really see Chicago.

 Chicago Skyline